 I can vividly recall my excitement, tearing into that big, brown cardboard, shipping box.
 Guessing, and rightly so, by the box’s substantial weight alone, that it held the hefty abundance of my very first silicone acquisitions.
 The ones I’d proudly snagged at impressively low prices.
 During Tantus’s famous, Black Friday grab bag sale.

 Which, by the way, remains one of the best, annual opportunities for any Tantus toy-enthusiast to begin or add to their silicone collection.

-So, much like an old friend, I’m already well-acquainted with the Super Soft Vamp’s borderline realistic appearance.
-Its level of realism falls somewhere in between Tantus’s hyper-detailed designs, like the Uncut O2’s, and their other more abstract offerings.
+So, you see, kinda like an old friend, I’m already well-acquainted with the Super Soft Vamp’s borderline realistic appearance.
+Its level of realism lands somewhere in between Tantus’s hyper-detailed designs, like the Uncut O2’s, and their other more abstract offerings.
 Which includes fan favorites like the Silks, Echo, or Curve.